dotneet/anygraph/README.md

 ## Overview

 AnyGraph is a VSCode extension that allows you to visualize selected data in the editor as various types of 2D graphs.
-The project is structured as a monorepo with two main packages:

-- **anygraph-core**: Independent React-based visualization library
-- **anygraph-vscode**: VSCode extension that integrates the core library

 ## Features